Corey Seager Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.

-- The Angels have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.
+- The Angels have a 4.60 team ERA that ranks 23rd across all league pitching staffs.

-- The lefty's last time out was on Tuesday against the San Francisco Giants, when he tossed 6 2/3 innings, surrendering two earned runs while giving up five hits.
+- In his last time out on Wednesday, the right-hander went six innings against the San Francisco Giants, allowing three earned runs while surrendering three hits.

-- The 26-year-old has put up a 4.10 ERA and 7.6 strikeouts per nine innings in 20 games this season, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.